-With juicy fruits and bright greenery, citrus trees like Meyer lemons and dwarf limes are on the wish lists of many plant lovers thanks to their numerous uses and benefits.
-If you want to grow one of these trees indoors, one of the most important care tips is to provide them with lots of bright light.
-We’re going to cover how to provide these trees with the light they need as well as signs that your tree may be receiving too much or not enough light.
+With juicy fruits and bright greenery, citrus trees like Meyer lemons and dwarf limes are on the wish lists of many plant lovers.
+If you want to grow one of these trees indoors, one of the most crucial care tips is to provide them with lots of bright light.
+In my experience, most indoor citrus trees need between six and twelve hours of bright, direct sunlight daily.
+Place your tree near a south-facing window or utilize a grow light if your home does not receive enough natural light.
+In this guide, I’ll cover how to provide these trees with the light they need as well as signs that your tree may be receiving too much or not enough light.